News from Oslo National Academy of the Arts.

 Searchable overview of all the academic and administrative staff

-Oslo National Academy of the Arts has a board and a dual management structure with an elected Rector and an appointed Director.
+Oslo National Academy of the Arts has a management structure with an appointed Rector.
+The Board has an external Chair, and the Rector acts as secretary.
 The Academy is divided into academic departments, with responsibility for the various subject areas, and administrative sections, which handle shared administrative tasks.

 Councils and committees